-Brew Up: Tea Has ‘Lifesaving’ Potential And Can fight Off Killer Diseases
+Brew Up: Tea Has ‘Lifesaving’ Potential And Can Fight Off Killer Diseases

 Lady Gaga says she loves it and Kate Moss drinks up to 12 cups of it a day, but tea drinking in Britain only became the thing to do after the royal dandy that was Charles II was introduced to it by his tea obsessed Portugal wife – Princess Catherine of Braganza.

 Tea drinking caught on like the common cold amongst the privileged classes who were keen to follow the royal court’s lead.
-Over the course of time the affordability and availability of tea drinking saw it catch on with the middle and lower classes where it replaced ale and gin as the drink of choice.
+Over the course of time, the affordability and availability of tea drinking saw it catch on with the middle and lower classes where it replaced ale and gin as the drink of choice.

 Tea and Organized Crime

 Tea was once so heavily taxed in Britain that its price was way out of the reach of everyday folk.
-Consequently a huge organized crime network grew to supply the constant demand.
+Consequently, a huge organized crime network grew to supply the constant demand.
 At one point there was more tea being smuggled into Britain than gin or brandy.

-For years the taxes on tea would rise whenever the UK needed to finance another war.
-By the 1780s thousands of men in the British countryside had turned away from more traditional occupations in the fishing industry and agriculture to find gainful employment in the tea smuggling trade.
+For years the taxes on tea would rise whenever the U.K. needed to finance another war.
+By the 1780s, thousands of men in the British countryside had turned away from more traditional occupations in the fishing industry and agriculture to find gainful employment in the tea smuggling trade.

 In 1784, British Prime Minister William Pitt The Younger reduced the tax on tea and compensated for the loss of governmental income by increasing the equally unpopular window tax.